top of page

 Developing the tools for good critical thinking improves one's capacity to (a) achieve, with good reasons, accurate views of the world that can be updated as necessary to account for new information, and (b) make wise decisions in our personal lives, academia, and the workplace.

-While many of us have experienced thinking deeply about specific topics or possess traits such as openmindedness that can be conducive to critical thinking, most of the mental tools—the cognitive skills and dispositions—that facilitate critical thinking remain unknown or at least somewhat hazy to us.
-Intuition may sometimes get us in the right track, but it can also lead us terribly astray (and how would you know whether it's one or the other without good critical thinking tools!).
+While many of us have thought deeply about specific topics or possess traits such as openmindedness that can be conducive to critical thinking, most of the mental tools—the cognitive skills and dispositions—that facilitate critical thinking remain unknown or at least somewhat hazy to us.
+Intuition may sometimes get us on the right track, but it can also lead us terribly astray (and how would you know whether it's one or the other without good critical thinking tools!).
 Often, we’re simply unaware of how much better our thinking can be and what we would even need to do to improve it.
 Whether we're talking about students, professors, or astronauts in training, we can all benefit from further develop our critical thinking skills.

 A good education in critical thinking will help you assess whether you should indeed adopt a new way of seeing the world or spend your time and money on particular pursuits.

-Perhaps most important, adding a framework of tools for critical thinking will boost your capacity to simultaneously be open-minded and appropriately skeptical about the information that comes your way—when should you update your beliefs or behaviour and when would it be foolish to do so?
+Perhaps most important, adding a framework of tools for critical thinking can boost your capacity to simultaneously be open-minded and appropriately skeptical about the information that comes your way—when should you update your beliefs or behaviour and when would it be foolish to do so?
 We can all use new and better tools to guide good thinking about the information we’re faced with and those ideas that we’re sending out into the world.

 alex-radelich-Evo4wmtRaPI-unsplash.jpg